The Resource Base for Hearing Impaired Students (RBHIS)

 As well as regular checks on hearing aids, cochlear implants and maintenance of radio aids, minor malfunctions can be dealt with by our RBHIS staff.
 We liaise closely with the audiology department of the local hospital and can arrange for aids which are not working properly to be repaired quickly.
 A technician form the audiology department visits twice a year to take impressions for new ear moulds for the students who need them.

 At Great Baddow we have a “Total Communication “approach to language.
 Resource Base staff aim to respond to the communication needs of each individual student.
 Communication Support Workers (CSWs) or Teachers of the Deaf (ToDs) will interpret lessons for those whose preferred mode of communication is British Sign Language (BSL).
 Others choose to access lessons orally using appropriate audiological equipment and support staff will use Sign Supported English to reinforce key ideas and clarify anything that may have been missed.
-Resource Base staff may make notes for the student to use later, while the student focuses on the mainstream teacher.
+While the student focuses on the mainstream teacher Resource Base staff may make notes for the student to use later.

 Both deaf and hearing students are encouraged to join signing clubs run during lunch times by our CSWs to develop their signing skills thereby enhancing communication between deaf and hearing students.
 CSWs also organise a signing choir which meets to practise once a week after school and regularly performs at school concerts and productions.

 Some students will be withdrawn from some lessons for individual tutorials, speech and language therapy and sign language tuition.
-The amount of time a student is withdrawn, and from which lessons, is decided on an individual basis in consultation with parents.
+The amount of time a student is withdrawn for, and from which lessons, is decided on an individual basis in consultation with parents and teachers.

 Sign Language Tuition

-A deaf BSL teacher comes into school once a week to work individually with deaf students who wish to improve their BSL skills.
+A deaf BSL teacher comes into school once a week to work with deaf students whose Education, Health and Care Plan says that they need to develop their sign language skills.
 She also runs BSL level 1 and level 2 courses (which are examined by SIGNATURE) for deaf students.
 It is sometimes possible for mainstream staff, parents and hearing students to join these classes.

 Preparation For Life After School